Great Spokane Fire

 The Great Spokane Fire—known locally as The Great Fire—was a major fire which affected downtown Spokane, Washington (called "Spokane Falls" at the time) on August 4, 1889.
 It began just after 6:00 p.m. and destroyed the city's downtown commercial district.
 Due to technical problems with a pump station, there was no water pressure in the city when the fire started.
 In a desperate bid to starve the fire, firefighters began razing buildings with dynamite.
 Eventually winds died down and the fire exhausted of its own accord.
 As a result of the fire and its aftermath, virtually all of Spokane's downtown was destroyed, though only one person was killed.

 The cause of the fire was never determined.
 Theories included a cooking fire in a lunchroom, a curling iron being heated in a kerosene lamp, and a spark from a passing train.

-Three cities in Washington had "great fires" in the summer of 1889.
-The Great Seattle Fire destroyed the entire central business district of Seattle on June 6, 1889.
-The Great Ellensburg Fire resulted in the city's bid to become the state capital ending in failure.

-Other fires that summer in the U.S. included the Santiago Canyon Fire around Orange County, California and the Great Bakersfield Fire of 1889.
+Timeline

+The summer of 1889 had been hot and dry.
+Smokey haze from wildfires burning in the Coeur d’Alene mountains had covered the city for days.
+Spokane Falls, as it was known then, had 47 fire hydrants and a volunteer fire department with 100 men divided into twelve fire stations.
+They had 25,000 feet of fire hose, two hose carts and a hook and ladder truck, but all this had to be pulled by the firefighters as they had no horses.
+All of the structures near the Northern Pacific Railway tracks were built of wood and great majority of them housed restaurants with their accompanying kitchens.

+At 6:16 on August 4 a fire started in one of the buildings across the street from the railway passenger depot, caused either by a cooking fire in a restaurant or an overturned kerosene lamp in one of the lodging houses.
+The fire started small and the fire department responded promptly when summoned.
+However, there was no water in the in the hydrant system.
+The superintendent of the city waterworks was out of town.
+He had left a subordinate in charge who, though later found to be experienced and competent, could not raise the pressure in the system.

+The fire grew enough to create a wind to fan its own growth, and this was augmented by the prevailing winds, which tended to come from the southwest.
+They pushed the fire northward all the way to the river.
+The post office, land office, all the banks, major office blocks and hotels burned.
+Only two of the city’s bridges remained unburnt.

+Citizens were able to send out word of the fire by telegraph, but after the office, telegraph poles and lines burned, communication along that route was halted until telegraph workers could improvise connections at the broken wire ends.